NotSilent/RayTracer/README.md

 # C++ Ray Tracer

-Implementation based on book The Ray Tracer Challenge by by Jamis Buck
+Implementation based on book The Ray Tracer Challenge by Jamis Buck